 Individuals will be contributing their time and talent and will find it a rewarding experience.
-Through giving their time to activities at all different levels - from project leadership and management to helping at events or creating a web site - volunteers will be able to report personal benefits whatever their experience, background and level of engagement.
-These might include: new skills; increased confidence; a sense of purpose; enhanced wellbeing; a feeling of making a contribution to heritage and society; or influencing the success of your project and the way it is regarded in the community.
+Through giving their time to activities at all different levels - from project leadership and management to helping at events, gardening, assisting with learning sessions, running a cafe or creating a web site - volunteers will be able to report personal benefits whatever their experience, background and level of engagement.
+These might include: new skills; increased confidence; a sense of purpose; enhanced wellbeing; a feeling of making a contribution to the management of the site; or influencing the success of your project and the way it is regarded in the community.

 4c.
-What difference will your project make for communities?
+What difference will your project make to communities?

-As a result of HLF investment:
+As a result of our investment: